Home The City of Surrey BC Surrey’s Glades Garden Park

 TIP #2: Another exceptional time to visit is during the Sounds of Summer Concert Series event.
 The outdoor concerts take place at a different Surrey park each week including once a year at Glades Garden.

 TIP #4: The parking lot at Glades Garden isn’t huge and can fill up quickly, especially on days with big events.
-If driving to one of the events, especially on a day with good weather, go early and then enjoy the gardens before the show.
+If you’re driving to one of the events, especially on a day with good weather, go early and then enjoy the gardens before the show.

-TIP #5: On Mother’s Day most years, to help with the traffic, there is often a complimentary shuttle service between Darts Hill and Glades Garden (which makes it a good day to visit both venues).
+TIP #5: On Mother’s Day most years, to help with the traffic, there is a complimentary shuttle service between Darts Hill and Glades Garden (which makes it a good day to visit both venues).
 The shuttle service is first-come, first-served, though, and it’s not usually wheelchair accessible.

 Free Outdoor Concerts